 The epitope was identified in the antibody-antigen complex 4N9G [177] and extracted from the antigen (Figure 5.3).
-The epitope is an α -helix-turn-helix, comprised of 18 residues.
+The epitope is an $\alpha$ -helix-turn-helix, comprised of 18 residues.
 Of these, 13 residues make direct contacts with antibody.
 In the remaining 5 non-contacting amino acids, 2 are hydrophilic while the remaining 3 are hydrophobic.
 These three non-contacting, hydrophobic amino acids provide sites for alanine and glutamine mutations (Table 5.1).
 In addition, peptide derivatives have been designed by end-capping, disulphide bond stapling, cyclisation by glycine linker and extension of the WT termini.
 Along with the WT epitope, a total of 21 peptides were simulated for 500 ns (Table 5.4).
 The simulations were repeated three times to produce replicates.
 This resulted in 66 simulation trajectories

-Figure 5.4: (A) 4N9G - The WT epitope (blue) in the full length protein (WT-FL), (B) The S-value of the WT peptide (~60% and WT-FL (~94%), (C) The s_i -value of each residue in the epitope during 500 ns simulations (3 replicates).
+Figure 5.4: (A) 4N9G - The WT epitope (blue) in the full length protein (WT-FL), (B) The S-value of the WT peptide ( $\sim$ 60% and WT-FL ( $\sim$ 94%), (C) The $s_i$ -value of each residue in the epitope during 500 ns simulations (3 replicates).
 A Welch's t-test provided a p-value = 0.01 for WT and WT-FL which suggests that the epitope is significantly more rigid in the full length antigen protein.
+The explanation of secondary structure labels on x-axis is given in section 5.2.5.